• LinkedIn

 How many times have heard the immortal catch cry, “I don’t have enough time” and then….the more scary question – how many times have you been the one to utter it?

 The lack of time is really the combination of our perception and tolerance.
 Perception, because busy is how we see our collection of activities – for some, 8 hours of engagements is very busy, yet for others they are wondering what you going to do with the other 2/3rds of the day.
-For those who immediately through of “work” when I said “8 hours of engagements” – … Read More
+For those who immediately thought of “work” when I said “8 hours of engagements” – … Read More

-May 31, 2015/by Stewart Clark
+by Stewart Clark

 Business Performance